PhD Program in Health Sciences

 • Number of hours: 20

-• Description: Periodic meetings between the PhD student and the supervisor(s) of his/her thesis and the rest of the members of the research group.
-The purpose of these meetings is to design the experiments in accordance with the established objectives, assess progress, findings obtained, difficulties and possible changes in the work strategy, including the establishment of collaborations to carry out specific experiments.
-The frequency of these meetings (between weekly and bi-monthly) will be established by the thesis supervisor.
+• Description: Regular meetings between the doctoral candidate and their thesis supervisor(s) and other members of the research group.
+The purpose of these meetings is to design experiments in accordance with the established objectives, assess progress, findings, difficulties, and possible changes to the work strategy, including the establishment of collaborations to carry out specific experiments.
+The frequency of these meetings (between weekly and bimonthly) will be determined by the thesis supervisor.

 • Time planning: Full-time and part-time students: Meetings on a weekly to bi-monthly basis, depending on the objectives set, throughout the PhD program.